-Officer who shot dead man in ‘wrong flat’ charged with manslaughter
+Police officer who shot man dead in his own flat charged with manslaughter

 -

-Officer who shot dead man in ‘wrong flat’ charged with manslaughter
+Police officer who shot man dead in his own flat charged with manslaughter

 A white police officer who says she mistook her black neighbour’s flat for her own when she shot him dead has been charged with manslaughter.